Morocco: French and Spanish protectorates

 Tens of thousands of colonists entered Morocco.
 Some bought up large amounts of rich agricultural land, while others organised the exploitation and modernisation of mines and harbours.
 Interest groups that formed among these elements continually pressured France to increase its control over Morocco – with some Moroccan tribes allying with the French against other competing tribes from early on in its conquest.
-The French colonial administrator, Governor general Marshal Hubert Lyautey, sincerely admired Moroccan culture and succeeded in imposing a joint Moroccan-French administration, while creating a modern school system.
+The French colonial administrator, general Marshal Hubert Lyautey, sincerely admired Moroccan culture and succeeded in imposing a joint Moroccan-French administration, while creating a modern school system.
 Several divisions of Moroccan soldiers (Goumiers or regular troops and officers) served in the French army in both World War I and World War II, and in the Spanish Nationalist Army in the Spanish Civil War and after (Regulares).
 The institution of slavery was abolished in 1925.

 Between 1921 and 1926, an uprising in the Rif Mountains, led by Abd el-Krim, led to the establishment of the Republic of the Rif.
 The Spanish used anti-civilian bombing raids and mustard gas to prevent the Rif republic from gaining independence.
 They lost more than 13,000 soldiers at Annual in July–August 1921 alone.
 The Riffi were eventually suppressed by 1927 by the Franco-Spanish military.
-The casualties on the Spanish-French side were 52,000 and from the Riffi 10,000 died.
+The casualties on the Spanish-French side were 52,000, while approximately 10,000 Riffians died.